Miguel-P/CPP-final-project/README.md

 ![alt tag](https://raw.githubusercontent.com/Miguel-P/CPP-final-project/README-edit/Console%20example%20List%20and%20Add%20functions.png)

 I received 88% for the project.
 Most of the marks were lost due to poor commenting and an untidy flowchart.
+There are some definite bugs and there should also be more code to catch exceptions and recover gracefully in the main.cpp